Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

 ### 7.1 Defining Dockerfiles for services

-Each service that we will spin up consists of one or more containers, and each container is build on a Docker image.
+Each service that we will spin up consists of one or more containers, and each container is built on a Docker image.

 Let's start with the Dockerfile for the backend service.
 In the `/backend/Dockerfile` we are exposing the port this service is exposed on.
 By putting it in as a variable `${PORT}` we can set it through the service definition.
 ```bash